ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 invoking packet included in the ICMP packet and only forward the ICMP packet to the client whose scoping matches the invoking packet.

-Since there are known risks with some IPv6 extension headers (e.g.,
+Implementers will benefit from reading the guidance in
-{{?ROUTING-HDR=RFC5095}}), implementers need to follow the latest guidance regarding handling of IPv6 extension headers.
+{{?TUNNEL-SECURITY=RFC6169}}.
+Since there are known risks with some IPv6 extension headers (e.g., {{?ROUTING-HDR=RFC5095}}), implementers need to follow the latest guidance regarding handling of IPv6 extension headers.

 # IANA Considerations